Anthony-Vuong/TactBot/README.md

 ✔️09/07/2021: Rover basic functions implemented - in testing.
 Turret currently in development.

 ✔️09/09/2021: Joystick testing, updates to throttle and steer controls.
 Mounting all components together - working on the ERGO!

+✔️09/12/2021: More updates for Joystick in TactBot App